PasqualeGF/csci2020u_bats/assignment1/README.txt

 Each question is in its respective folder.
 Question 1 is in Q1, etc.

+You can use each of these folders as an IntelliJ project folder and compile/run within IntelliJ.

 The main code for each question is within the src folder.
 For example, for question 1, open: Q1/src/sample/Main.java.